mentelmarian/fingercode-matching/README.md

 ## Fingercode recognition

 In this folder you will find a brief Jupiter notebook; it will use the content of *train* and *test* folders to perform an identification scenario.
+The matching is done using the Euclidean distance among the fingercodes.